QubesOS/qubes-doc/user/advanced-topics/how-to-disable-seamless-mode.rst

 VNC is better
 -------------

 While it is possible to disable seamless desktop integration, at the moment of writing (2026-02) different approach is often considered superior: setting up VNC server and client in the same vm.
-It also provides you with a separate desktop in a vm, but doesn't require setting specific properties, behaves better than the default qubes vm viewer, and doesn't reduce integration (such as ability to transfer files among qubes) in any way.
+It also provides you with a separate desktop in a vm, but doesn't require setting specific properties, behaves better than the default qubes vm viewer, and doesn't reduce integration (such as inter-qube clipboard) in any way.

 See the following topics on using VNC: